dhanashreehingnekar28/SCT_WD_DhanashreeH/README.md

 Clear button (C) resets the screen.
 _____________________________________________________________________________________________________________________________________________________________________________________________________________________

-TASK 3 : Quiz Game Application
+◼️TASK 3 : Quiz Game Application
 Goal:
 To build a fun and interactive quiz game that challenges users with timed questions and provides instant feedback and a final score.